awwright/http-progress/draft-wright-http-resume-request.md

 When a user-agent wants to be able to make a request on a resource, and upload the request body in segments, the server must create a resource that the user agent can upload to.
 Once the resource has been written to, it can use the contents of that resource as the request-body for the original request.

-The initial request is done with `Expect: 100-continue` with `Prefer: partial-resume`, which returns a `Request-Content-Location` and `Response-Message-Location`.
-If the request is interrupted, the Location target may be queried with a HEAD query.
-A 200 response indicates
+The initial request is done with `Expect: 100-continue` with `Prefer: resume`, which will return a `100 Continue` intermediate response with `Request-Content-Location`, `Response-Message-Location`, and/or `Content-Location` headers.

+If the bootstrap was interrupted, the client can be assured the server state has not changed because the server state cannot change until the `100 Continue` response begins uploading.

+If the request is interrupted, the request resource may be queried to determine if the server received the full contents.
+If not, the upload may be completed by issuing a PATCH request to complete the contents.

+If the upload was received by the server but the response was not received by the client, the client may query the response message resource to determine if a response is available.

+If the response headers were received, but the payload was only partially received, the client may make a Range request to the content-location resource to complete the download of the response.

 ## Registrations